LightDvlpr/DealerOnSubmission/README.md

 The program will then begin.

 # IDE

-In order to run in the IDE you have to make sure the text file is in the ShoppingCartSimulaiton folder, not in the src folder.
+In order to run the application on an IDE you will need to uncomment line 8 and comment line 7 in Main.java After you do that just click play on Main.java.

-After you place the text file in the right location then you must update File text = new File(args[0]); in Main.java to File text = new File("Products.txt");

 # Additional info